acwilan/chords/README.md

 1. Add an `.md` file in `src/content/songs/` with the song's frontmatter.
 2. Provide `slug`, `lang` (`es` or `en`), `title` and optional fields like `key`, `bpm`, `artist`, `author`, `tags` and `pdf`.
+   The `artist` field is used to build the artist filter on the songs page.
 3. Place the PDF chart in `public/charts/` with the same name referenced in the frontmatter.

 ## Localization